betelgei5e/kalicustom/README.md

 # kalicustom

-A collection of customization scripts etc for kali deployments
+Hey!
+This is a collection of customization scripts etc for kali deployments